Andranik: Death

-He was initially buried at Ararat Cemetery in Fresno.
 After his first funeral, it was planned to take Andranik's remains to Armenia for final burial; however, when they arrived in France, the Soviet authorities refused permission to allow his remains to enter Soviet Armenia.
 Instead they remained in France and, after a second funeral service held in the Armenian Church of Paris, were buried in Père Lachaise Cemetery in Paris on 29 January 1928.
 In early 2000, the Armenian and French governments arranged the transfer of Andranik's body from Paris to Yerevan.
 Asbarez wrote that the transfer was initiated by Armenia's Prime Minister Vazgen Sargsyan.
 Andranik's body was moved to Armenia on 17 February 2000.
 It was placed in the Sport & Concert Complex in Yerevan for two days and was then taken to Etchmiadzin Cathedral, where Karekin II officiated the funeral service.
 Andranik was re-interred at Yerablur military cemetery in Yerevan on 20 February 2000, next to Vazgen Sargsyan.
 In his speech during the reburial ceremony, Armenia's President Robert Kocharyan described Andranik as "one of the greatest sons of the Armenian nation."
 Prime Minister Aram Sargsyan, Foreign Minister Vartan Oskanian, and one of Andranik's soldiers, 102-year-old Grigor Ghazarian, were also in attendance.
 A memorial was built on his grave with the phrase Zoravar Hayots—"General of the Armenians"—engraved on it.

 Legacy and recognition

 Public image

 Andranik was considered a hero during his lifetime.
 The Literary Digest described Andranik in 1920 as "the Armenian's Robin Hood, Garibaldi, and Washington, all in one."
 The Independent wrote that he is "worshiped by his countrymen for his heroic fighting in their defense against the Turks."
 Andranik was praised by the noted Armenian writer Hovhannes Tumanyan, while Armenian Bolshevik Anastas Mikoyan wrote in his memoirs that "the name Andranik was surrounded by halo of glory."
 Gerard Libaridian described Andranik as the "most famous of the Armenian guerrilla fighters, although not necessarily the most important.
 He represented the emerging new image of the Armenian who could fight."

-Andranik is considered a national hero by Armenians worldwide.
+Andranik is considered a national hero among Armenians worldwide.
 He is also seen as a legendary figure in Armenian culture.
-In a series of polls in 2006–08, Andranik consistently placed second after Vazgen Sargsyan in the list of Armenian national heroes and leaders.
+In a series of polls in Armenia from 2006 to 2008, Andranik consistently placed second after Vazgen Sargsyan in the list of Armenian national heroes and leaders.

 During the Soviet period, his legacy and those of other Armenian national heroes were diminished and "any reference to them would be dangerous since they represented the strive for independence," especially prior to the Khrushchev Thaw.
 Paruyr Sevak, a prominent Soviet Armenian author, wrote an essay about Andranik in 1963 after reading one of his soldier's notes.
 Sevak wrote that his generation knew "little about Andranik, almost nothing."
 He continued, "knowing nothing about Andranik means to know nothing about modern Armenian history."
 In 1965, Andranik's 100th anniversary was celebrated in Soviet Armenia.